 FAQ about Forrest Green Farm’s classes

 Yes!
 You will learn about and get to witness sustainable gardening throughout an entire growing season at the farm (April to October).
 We firmly believe in a term we refer to as “modern sustainability”.
 The traditional definition of sustainable gardening is a method of growing plants such that the garden is able to successfully sustain itself without requiring many outside resources, pesticides, or herbicides.
 Sustainable gardening is always organic.
-Here at Forrest Green Farm we operate as a sustainable farm.
+Here at Forrest Green Farm we operate as a sustainable and regenerative farm.
 For our Whole Living class we choose the words modern sustainability to define a Whole Living plan for gardening that is realistic and doable for people who have to work, have a social life and other modern obligations of our times and can not commit to be full time farmers.
 Modern sustainability varies from person to person based on their time and space available.
 Everyone can garden on some level from containers on the deck to acres of land or even renting space in a community garden plot.
 We teach only organic gardening methods without pesticides.
 In fact we teach how to use herbs as natural insecticides, food and fertilizers for your garden.
 You will learn all about soil, seeding, integrated pest management, companion planting, composting, container gardening, creating instant beds, gardening on large acreage, biointensive planting, cover crops, natural mulches, crop rotation and more.
 Each person can determine the level of gardening that will work for their personal situation.

 Just learning and using herbs does not make one healthy.
 We firmly believe health begins with food, herbs and a healthy lifestyle.
 The Whole Living course is aimed at being sure you understand and have the tools to make this transition happen.